Burgess Hill Town FC

 Robert Dyas League Cup

-BURGESS HILL TOWN were formed in 1882 and were a founder member of the Sussex Country Football Association.
-They were originally called Burgess Hill FC and after several successful seasons joined the Sussex County League in the 50's.
-They merged with Worlds End FC in 1969 and at the start of the 70's moved to their current home at Leylands Park.
+BURGESS HILL TOWN FC was formed in 1882 and were a founder member of the Sussex Country Football Association.
+They were originally called Burgess Hill FC and after several successful seasons joined the Sussex County League in the '50s.
+They merged with Worlds End FC in 1969 and at the start of the '70s moved to their current home at Leylands Park.
 From 1996 to 2003 they had a great period of success in the Sussex County League, never finishing outside of the top 2 of Division 1.
-Finally in 2003 they were able to take promotion up to Step 4.
-For the 2003-04 season they joined the Southern League - Eastern Division and finished an excellent 9th.
-They transferred to the Isthmian League the following season, and last season they finished in a best ever placing of 6th in the Isthmian Division 1 South, just missing out on the playoffs.
+Finally, in 2003 they were able to take promotion up to Step 4.
+For the 2003-04 season, they joined the Southern League - Eastern Division and finished an excellent 9th.
+They transferred to the Isthmian League the following season, and last season they finished in a best-ever placing of 6th in the Isthmian Division 1 South, just missing out on the playoffs.
 They were doing even better this season, being in 2nd place, 4 points behind leaders Faversham, but with 4 games in hand.

 This big backlog of fixtures was due to them matching their best ever FA Cup run, reaching the 4th Qualifying Round, just as they had done in 1999 and 2008.
 This time out they beat Eastbourne Town, Croydon, Fleet Town and Conference South side who reside 2 levels above them.
 Sadly for the club, Conference side Dartford proved too strong a challenge as they won 3-1 in Kent, at Dartford's smart Princes Park Ground.
 The club had not had much success in the FA Trophy, only ever reaching the 2nd Round, and both of those occasions occurred in their first 2 seasons as a step 4 club.
 They got pretty close to a Wembley appearance in the FA Vase though - in 2002 they got all the way to the Quarter Final before losing to Tiptree United.
 Their record attendance came in April 2005 as over 2000 fans turned up to see them play AFC Wimbledon in a league game.

 I made good time on the way home, getting back before 11.
 I tested the TV that I bought, it worked fine and I went to bed later pretty content.
-However when I tested it the next day, it wouldn't switch on.
-Turning it off for a few hours did the trick but it seems a bit temperamental, so I will have to keep an eye on it before deciding what to do.
+However, when I tested it the next day, it wouldn't switch on.
+Turning it off for a few hours did the trick but it seems a bit temperamental so I will have to keep an eye on it before deciding what to do.
+As I tidy up this blog in 2018, I can reveal that the TV went kaput a few weeks later, I cannot recall if I got my money back or not.
+But I did bag a brand new one for £60 which is still going strong to this day as my second monitor on my PC.
+The club also provided me with an electronic copy of the programme for me to look at, which was very decent of them.

-LEYLANDS PARK is a neat and well kept ground.
+LEYLANDS PARK is a neat and well-kept ground.
 There is just the one stand with cover, a seated one that holds 307, while the rest of the ground is open.
 The bar is nice, with Sky TV on a big screen and real ale for those who like that sort of thing.
-There is no club shop, but the tea bar is pretty good with nice burgers and a good range of other stuff
+There is no club shop, but the tea bar is pretty good with nice burgers and a good range of other stuff.
+The one daytime photo came from when I visited the ground on the way to another game to get pictures.